To the Home Page

 Technical details

-There are two worker processes: communicator and transformer.
-The communicator is responsible for retrieving data from the inverter, post-processing, saving to the database, and sending to the Mosquitto MQTT broker.
-It can change inverter settings as well.
+The communicator worker is responsible for retrieving data from the inverter, post-processing, saving to the database, and sending to the broker.
+It can change inverter settings as well, either automatically or based on the user’s request.
+The common behavior is separated from implementation details.

-The transformer will periodically aggregate raw data, store it in one of four tables (each tier has a different precision and retention period), and remove old entries.
+The transformer worker will periodically aggregate staging data, store it in one of four tables (each tier has a different precision and retention period), and remove old entries.
 These operations are performed using raw SQL queries, with the help of PostgreSQL features such as date binning and statistical mode.

 Operating system choice

-Back in July 2023, Raspberry Pi OS based on Debian 12 was not available yet, so I’ve decided to install real Debian with a mainline kernel in UEFI mode, following the instructions from the Pete Batard’s blog (Rufus author).
-For compatibility reasons, this solution uses a FAT16 EFI partition instead of the more common FAT32, and it made the installation process quite annoying.
-I had to open fdisk multiple times to change the partition’s signature.
+This application is installed on Raspberry Pi 3A with 512 MB of RAM.
+Back in July 2023, Raspberry Pi OS 12 was not available yet, so I’ve decided to install real Debian with a mainline kernel in UEFI mode, following the instructions from the Pete Batard’s blog (Rufus author).
+For compatibility reasons, this solution uses a FAT16 EFI partition instead of the more common FAT32, which made the installation process quite annoying.
+I had to open fdisk multiple times to make sure the partition’s signature is correct.

 I’ve switched to the official operating system during monthly maintenance in early 2024.
-Raspberry Pi Imager was used to prepare an SD card, customize hostname and login credentials, and enable SSH – no peripherals were required.
-The database is stored in the /var/lib/solar directory, so it could be compressed and copied over SSH easily.
-I’ve installed Docker, enabled firewall (including SSH and HTTPS ports), started the Compose-based application for the first time, and that was it.
+Raspberry Pi Imager was used to prepare an SD card, customize hostname and login credentials, and enable SSH.
+The database is stored in a separate directory, so it could be compressed and copied to Pi easily.
+I’ve installed Docker, enabled firewall, started the Compose-based application for the first time, and that was it.

 Check out other blog posts: